reflectoring/reflectoring.github.io/content/blog/2023/2024-03-15-getting-started-with-spring-security-and-jwt.md

             .compact();
 }
 ````
-Let's look at the params responsible for creating the token:
+The following params are responsible for creating the token:
 - `claims` refers to an empty map.
 No user specific claims have been defined for this example.
 - `subject` refers to the username passed by the user when making the API call to create a token.
 - `expiryDate` refers to the date after adding 'x' milliseconds to the current date.
 The value of 'x' is defined in the property `jwt.validity`.